-An additional benefit of TSS transactions over multi-sig transactions is that TSS transactions are data-light - they contain no more signature data than normal transactions.
-This means that they are cheap to verify.
-Any transaction fees (sometimes known as mining fees, transaction fees, or gas) needed to compensate miners to process these transactions is kept to a minimum as there is only one signature accompanying the transaction.
+An additional benefit of TSS transactions over multi-signature transactions is their data lightness: they contain no more signature data than normal transactions and thus, are cheaper to verify.
+Any transaction fees (also known as mining fees, transaction fees, or gas) needed to compensate miners to process these transactions are kept to a minimum as there is only one signature accompanying the transaction.

 In the keygen phase, from the full set of nodes running on the Swingby Skybridge network, a subset is deterministically chosen and is known as the TSS group.
 The group selection is based on: